node-red/node-red.github.io/docs/user-guide/projects/index.md

 ##### Open an existing project

 Node-RED only runs one project at any time.
-By opening a another project you are changing what is running.
+By opening a another project you change what flows are running.

 The 'open project' view also allows you to delete projects by hovering over them in the list and clicking the delete button.
 You cannot delete the active project.